explosion/thinc/website/docs/api-backends.md

 </inline-list>

-A variant of the fast linear `hard_swish` activation function used in `MobileNetV3` [(Howard et al., 2019)](https://arxiv.org/abs/1905.02244) defined as `x * (relu6(x + 3) / 6)`.
+A variant of the fast linear hard Swish activation function used in `MobileNetV3` [(Howard et al., 2019)](https://arxiv.org/abs/1905.02244) defined as `x * (relu6(x + 3) / 6)`.